Vancouver Fire Department (Washington): History

 Horse-drawn fire engines of the Vancouver, Washington Fire Department.

 The Vancouver Fire Department (VFD) was officially founded on January 1, 1867, by means of an ordinance passed by the City Council.
 The motivation for the formation of the department came in August 1866 when a fire started in a furniture store and, in less than an hour, destroyed eight buildings.

 Operations

 Fire and EMS Response

 An engine company is the standard multi-purpose response resource for each of the 11 VFD stations.
 Engines carry water, hose, a full complement of emergency medical equipment, as well as a variety of other tools and equipment.

-In addition, the VFD operates 3 truck companies (aka ladder trucks) that are housed alongside engine companies.
+In addition, the VFD operates 3 truck (aka ladder truck) companies that are housed alongside engine companies.
 VFD truck companies carry a full complement of ground ladders and a 100 ft. aerial ladder, along with other structure-fire-specific tools.
 They are also the primary technical rescue companies, carrying patient extrication equipment, forcible entry equipment, and other special equipment.
 Current VFD trucks are tractor-drawn aerials (TDAs) and do not carry water.
-They are the only fully staffed truck companies (crew of 4 at all times) in all of Clark County.

-June 2025 NOTE- A new KME mid-mount platform apparatus is on order, and is expected to replace the current Truck 10 in 2026.
-That company will eventually move to the new Station 8.